 Moveable sight and pin sight are two of the most common sight styles that archers use.
 Moveable sight is often used by target archer, while pin sight is a popular sight among hunters.

 A button is a spring that pushes the arrow away to the left as it leaves the bow.
 It acts as some kind of shock absorber that makes the arrow flies smoothly toward the target.

 Check out the following video more explanation about button/plunger:

 A stabilizer is a bar extending from the riser.
 This stabilizer is a must-have accessory if you want to compete in tournaments.
 It calms your bow to get the best aim.

-Now you have learned different parts of recurve bow.
-Next, let’s find out the various key features that we had been considered when choosing the best recurve bow for beginners:
+Let’s find out the various key features that we had considered when choosing the best recurve bows for this list.

 Do you need a bow for target practice or hunting?